Emil007/sp_timestats/README.md

 # sp_timestats
 A bunch of scripts i cubbled together with big help from chatgpt - pulls als pokemon from rdm db, analyzes their time between seen and despawn time (for now) and writes that to DB for grafana

-pullstats.py - pulls all pokemon from db and saves them locally to pkmn.db.
-Marks as pokemon pulled as checked (needs column "checked" in pokemon table) analyze.py - analyzes time between despawn and first_seen, writes findings to stats.db and moves analyzed entries to archive.db sendstats.py - sends stats to database, needs table timestats:
+**pullstats.py** - pulls all pokemon from db and saves them locally to pkmn.db.
+Marks as pokemon pulled as checked (needs column "checked" in pokemon table)

+**analyze.py** - analyzes time between despawn and first_seen, writes findings to stats.db and moves analyzed entries to archive.db

+**sendstats.py** - sends stats to database, needs table timestats:

+**stats.py** - runs all of them in order for cronjob

 ```
 CREATE TABLE IF NOT EXISTS `timestats` (